xenith-studios/ataxia/README.md

 ### Dependencies

 First, install Rust.
-The game engine is written to work with Rust 1.27 and Rust 2018 edition, but it should work with most 1.x versions.
+The game engine is written to work with the Rust 2018 edition, and it currently requires the nightly compiler until the edition stabilizes.
 See: https://www.rust-lang.org/

 Next, install Go.
 The network proxy is written to work with Go 1.10, but it should work with most 1.x versions.